-If a second change of direction is required before entering the chimney, a cleanout "T" should be placed at this point as indicated in the illustration below.
-Any horizontal pipe must be pitched upward toward the chimney at least 1⁄4 in for each foot of horizontal run.
-Be sure there are at least 18 inches clearance between horizontal piping and combustible ceiling, or if anything other than single wall pipe is used, that you follow the manufacturer's listed clearances.
+If a second change of direction is required before entering the chimney a cleanout "T" should be placed at this point also as indicated in Figure 1.
+Any horizontal pipe should be pitched upward toward the chimney at least 1⁄4 in for each foot of horizontal run.
+Be sure there are at least 18 in clearance between horizontal piping and combustible ceiling.
 Be sure that the chimney connection pipe extends at least 2 in into the chimney, but does not extend so far into the chimney that it blocks airflow.